-The controller may overheat after operation in inrush current-limit, or classification for an extended period of time, or if the ambient temperature becomes excessive.
-The TPS2375-1 protects itself by disabling the RTN and CLASS pins when the internal die temperature reaches about 140°C. It automatically restarts when the die temperature has fallen approximately 20°C. This process is referred to as thermal cycling.
+The controller may overheat after operation in current-limit state or classification for an extended period of time, or if the ambient temperature becomes excessive.
+The TPS2375 protects itself by disabling the RTN and CLASS pins when the internal die temperature reaches about 140°C. It automatically restarts when the die temperature has fallen approximately 20°C. If this cycle occurs eight times, then the device latches off until the supply voltage drops below the lower classification threshold.
+This feature prevents the part from operating indefinitely in fault, and ensures that the PSE recognizes the fault condition when using dc MPS.
 Thermal protection is active whenever the TPS2375 is not in detection.